USP 51 - Antimicrobial Effectiveness Test (Preservative Challenge Test)

 MIS Labs

-This antimicrobial effectiveness testing describes the methods and criteria for testing the effectiveness of antimicrobial preservatives included in pharmaceuticals, personal care products, and other potential consumer goods.
-The standard ensures that the antimicrobial preservatives used are adequate to protect products from microbial contamination.
+This antimicrobial effectiveness testing outlines the procedures and standards for testing the efficacy of antimicrobial preservatives present in pharmaceuticals, personal care products, and other possible consumer items.

-Testing is required for any aqueous-based product that includes antimicrobial preservatives, such as pharmaceuticals, cosmetics, and personal care products.
+Antimicrobial effectiveness testing is required for any aqueous-based product such as pharmaceuticals, cosmetics, and personal care products.

 If a product fails testing, it indicates that the preservative system is not adequate to protect the product against microbial contamination.
 The product formulation may need to be adjusted, or an alternative preservative system may need to be considered.